nkabbara/nkabbara.github.io/books/unlimited-memory.md

 The above should allow to store 12 concepts.
 You can modify the items in the rooms or rooms to make it match your list.

-You can use this system to remember any amount of information—mountains of it.

 Review the list backward and you will notice that it will all still be there.
 Doing this makes the images even clearer for your memory.

 This method helps you see the big picture as well as zoom in on details.
 It brings concepts to life and makes them concrete.